NREL/edv_synthetic_smart_meter_data/README.md

 ## Script Overview

-The following figure contains an overview of the scripts and input as well as output files/paths:
+The following figure contains an overview of the workflow.

 ![alt text](ScriptOverview.PNG)